danwing/cidfi/draft-wing-cidfi.md

 ## Overhead of Mapping CID to DSCP

-Network Elements have to maintain per-5-tuple mapping of QUIC CID to DSCP, which needs updating whenever sender changes its CID.
+Network Elements have to maintain a mapping between each UDP 4-tuple and QUIC CID and its DSCP code point.
+This also needs updating whenever sender changes its CID.
 This is awkward.

 An alternative is a fixed mapping of QUIC CIDs to their meanings, as proposed in {{?I-D.zmlk-quic-te}}.
 However, this will ossify